Platelet Rich Plasma in Phoenix, AZ

 This technologically-advanced device does all the work to stimulate the donated blood into a platelet rich protein gel, allowing your surgeon to continue with your cosmetic procedure.
 At the end of your cosmetic procedure, your surgeon will add your own super-charged platelet gel to the relevant tissues.
 This will help to seal the tissues and enhance the healing process.

 This method of sealing and healing the surgical wound has proven to be a very powerful method for getting our patients through their recovery quickly.
 We have incorporated this accelerated healing therapy into the practice because of the potential benefits to you, the patient; however, it’s a personal choice for you to make.
 After discussing it with your doctor, inform the office staff of your decision.

 How Much Does Platelet Rich Plasma Cost in Phoenix, AZ?

 The Body Sculpting Center offers patients the option to finance their procedure through Prosper Healthcare Lending, and CareCredit®.
 Within a few hours of applying, you can be pre-approved for your cosmetic procedures.
 We also accept the following major credit cards: Visa®, MasterCard® and Discover®, as well as Cash, Checks, Money Orders and Cashier Checks.

 The Body Sculpting Center specializes in cosmetic and plastic surgery and performs the following procedures for residents of Scottsdale, Phoenix and the surrounding areas in Arizona:

 If you are a resident of Scottsdale, Phoenix or one of the surrounding areas in Arizona, contact The Body Sculpting Center for more information about platelet rich plasma.
-Schedule a complimentary consultation either online or by calling 602-639-4338.
+Schedule a consultation either online or by calling 602-639-4338.